Photo credit: Corey Hayes

 ABOUT

-A native of Winnipeg, Canada, Caroline was first introduced to the cello as a young child.
-Too restless to stick with a single steel strung instrument, she pursued early music studies with Phoebe Carrai at The Juilliard School, and with Christophe Coin and Paolo Pandolfo at the Schola Cantorum Basiliensis in Basel, Switzerland.
-Caroline resides in New York City, where she serves as Artistic Director of Ars Poetica.
-When not performing, she can typically be found occupying herself with reading, crosswords, or watching Star Trek with her husband, lutenist Kevin Payne.
+A native of Winnipeg, Canada, Caroline began her musical life on the cello before discovering early music and its many voices.
+She studied with Phoebe Carrai at The Juilliard School and with Christophe Coin and Paolo Pandolfo at the Schola Cantorum Basiliensis in Basel.
+She now resides in New York City.
+When not performing, she can usually be found reading, solving crosswords, or watching Star Trek with her husband, lutenist Kevin Payne.

 PRESS